The Professional Negligence Law Review: Mexico

 This legal provision can be construed in different ways: the first is that a professional is not liable to third parties that are not clients; the second is that a professional is liable to clients only for negligence, lack of skill or wilful misconduct.
 There is no legal precedent that answers this question.

-However, to obtain relief under a suit for damage and lost profits arising out of negligence, a claimant has to prove that the defendant had a duty of care, that the alleged negligent actions of the defendant breached the duty of care, and that the actions resulted in, as a direct and immediate consequence, the damage and lost profits that the plaintiff is seeking, otherwise a Mexican court would not find for the plaintiff.
+However, to obtain relief under a suit for damage and lost profits arising out of negligence, a claimant has to prove that the defendant had a duty of care, that the alleged negligent actions of the defendant breached the duty of care and that the actions resulted in, as a direct and immediate consequence, the damage and lost profits for which the plaintiff is seeking redress, otherwise a Mexican court would not find for the plaintiff.
 Plaintiffs will need to demonstrate the necessary connection between the alleged negligent action or omission and the direct and immediate damage and lost profits.
 The available types of damages and redress for lost profits are explained in Section I.iv.

 The directors, managers or administrators of any health centre may be subject to imprisonment (of two months up to two years) and fines for any of the following conduct: (1) preventing the departure of a patient, when he or she or family members request it, on account of debts of any kind; (2) unnecessarily retaining a newborn, on account of debts of any kind; or (3) delaying or denying for any reason the delivery of a corpse – except when an order from a competent authority is required.
 The same sanctions apply to managers, employees or dependants of a pharmacy who substitute medicine specifically prescribed with another medicine that causes damage or is evidently inappropriate for the condition for which the original medicine was prescribed.26